alexnathanson/CASE_sensor_network/rpi_zero_sensor/installation.md

 Run automated installer script (most recent version isn't tested):<br>
 `sudo bash /home/case/CASE_sensor_network/rpi_zero_sensor/utilities/installer.sh`

+After install, update the file start date and location in the config file as necessary.

 ### Steps included in automated installation via utilities/installer.sh
 The following code does not need to be done manually, because it is included in script.